robbywashere-zz/giphy/README.md

 # Giphy

-## Description
+## Description / Features

-- Query the Giphy api with React, Typescript, Graphql provided by Apollo Rest
+- Query the Giphy Api with React, Typescript, Graphql provided by Apollo Rest
-- Clicking the Giphy image will toggle its liked state and store locally using Apollo link-state
+- Like an image: Clicking the Giphy image will toggle its liked state and store locally using Apollo link-state
+- Infinite scoll

 ## Demo